ClementDreptin/ModdingResources/getting-started.md

 Before writing any code, you'll need to set up a few things in Visual Studio to be able to compile and deploy to your console successfully.
 In the `Solution Explorer`, right-click on your project and click on `Properties` and make sure you are in the `Configuration Properties` tab (you should be by default).

-- Go to `General` and set your application type is to Dynamic Library (.xex).
+- Go to `General` and set your application type to Dynamic Library (.xex).
 -  **TODO: only keep Release_LTCG config**
 - Some properties about the XEX file can be set with an XML configuration file.
 Create an XML file that looks like this:
     ```XML